playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-scoreboards/index.md

 ### What is an objective?

 The naming of "objective" and "scoreboard" can be a point of confusion.
-In this article, for simplicity's sake, they can be considered as two names for the same thing, even though they might have slightly different meanings.
+In this article, for simplicity's sake, they can be considered as two names for the same thing — even though they might have slightly different meanings.

 Generally speaking, an "objective" is a relation between a set of scores and a statistic.
 Here, the objective name is `fennifith.animals_spawned` and the statistic is `dummy`.
 The objective contains its scores for each player in the form of a scoreboard.